What is Deep Vein Thrombosis (DVT)?

 - Avoid alcohol

-- Wear special support stockings designed for travelling
+- Wear special support stockings designed for traveling

 - Make Lifestyle Changes: Lose weight, quit smoking and control your blood pressure.